 The Company manages its liquidity risk by ensuring that there is sufficient liquidity in order to meet short-term business requirements, after taking into account the Company's holdings of cash.
 The Company's cash and cash equivalents are primarily invested in bank accounts, bankers' acceptances, and Guaranteed Investment Certificates ("GIC").
 The Company's cash is not invested in any asset backed commercial paper.
-At June 30, 2016, the Company had no GICs.
+At September 30, 2016, the Company had funds invested in redeemable short-term investments.